The FIPS 140-2 compliant Aerospike Server Enterprise Edition for US Federal (aka US Federal or FE) was first released with server 6.0.

 /opt/aerospike/smd/security.smdin your system metadata (SMD) Directory Structure and

 aerospike.conf, the Aerospike configuration file.

 - Fully remove the Aerospike EE package with your package manager.
 Example:

 (Reading database ...
 11993 files and directories currently installed.)

 Purging configuration files for aerospike-server-enterprise (184.108.40.206-1) ...

 dpkg: warning: while removing aerospike-server-enterprise, directory '/usr/lib/systemd/system' not empty so not removed

 dpkg: warning: while removing aerospike-server-enterprise, directory '/opt/aerospike/smd' not empty so not removed

 ii aerospike-tools 7.0.3 amd64 Aerospike server tools.

-- Downloaded and install the Aerospike FE package, such as
+- Download and install the Aerospike FE package.
+Example:

 - Remove the skeleton